+(TGODF) - The Green Organic Dutchman Applies For Nasdaq Listing

 The Green Organic Dutchman Applies For Nasdaq Listing

-cannabis company Green Organic Dutchman Holdings Ltd (OTC: TGDOF) said Wednesday that it has applied to list its stock on the Nasdaq exchange.
+cannabis company Green Organic Dutchman Holdings Ltd (OTC: TGODF) said Wednesday that it has applied to list its stock on the Nasdaq exchange.

 What Happened